Sairahul07-25/Cold-start-latency-serverless-computing/README.md

+Cold start latency: Cold start latency refers to the increased response time experienced when a serverless function or application is invoked after a period of inactivity

 ### **1. Configure AWS CLI**

 Before we start, make sure your **AWS CLI** is configured correctly with your AWS credentials.